botre/anki-decks/src/git.md

 ## Repository

-A Git repository is the `.git` folder inside a project.
+The `.git` folder inside a project.

-This repository tracks all changes made to files in your project, building a history over time.
+Tracks all changes made to files in the project, building a history over time.

 ## Restores specified paths in the working tree